We may earn money or products from the companies mentioned in this post.

 No Outfit is Complete Without Hair and Makeup

-As always, I hope I’ve helped!
-Come back soon to learn how you can plan out hotels, transportation and childcare!!
+I hope I’ve helped!
+Come back soon to learn how you can plan out hotels, transportation, and childcare!

-What is the one “must” you learned from attending a military ball?
+What’s the one “must” you learned from attending a military ball?
 What else do you have questions about?
-Let me know!!
+Let me know!